 While food is very good, I was not overly impressed with the flavors nor presentation of the onboard meals created by Neil Perry.
 The menu read as follows:

-- Canapés: caviar tartlet with crème fraîche + sesame lavish with labne, carrot and dill
+- Caviar tartlet with crème fraîche + sesame lavish with labne, carrot and dill

 - Spicy lentil soup with herbed crème fraîche

-- Small plate: Qantas signature steak sandwich with tomato and chilli relish
+- Qantas signature steak sandwich with tomato and chilli relish

-- Main plate: Rockpool Bar & Grill style lamb rack with rosemary potatoes, peas and mustard
+- Rockpool Bar & Grill style lamb rack with rosemary potatoes, peas and mustard

 The Qantas A380 does not have a proper onboard bar, contrary to Emirates, Etihad and Qatar which I have compared describing which is best.
 However, the front upper deck features a small and cozy lounge, where you can stretch your legs and interact with other passengers.